 By using a telematics device fitted in your car to help you stay safe and legal on the road we are able to offer you the best possible price on your premium.

-In fact, there are several benefits to Coverbox cover.
+In fact, there are several benefits to Drive Wiser cover.
 Firstly, if the data recorded by the box reveals good driving habits, then we are more likely to offer you the best possible price for your insurance at renewal, and secondly, we use the data to help establish liability in the event of an accident; this can help speed up the claim process, potentially saving you hundreds of pounds if you're not at fault and also protecting your No Claims Discount (NCD).

 Our approach is to offer incentives to drivers, not penalties, and to educate and inform through useful information, not punish by imposing curfews and mileage restrictions.